Planning a hunting safari in Africa can be intimidating, especially for the first time. Here’s some help on how to choose the right outfitter.

-Here are a few things to keep in mind and questions to ask that will help you choose a good African hunting outfitter.
+Here are a few things to keep in mind that’ll help you choose a good African hunting outfitter.

 Beware the Cheap Outfitter

-Now, price should not be the only factor you use to evaluate an outfitter.
-By the same token, not all of the African hunting outfitters with low prices are bad, and not all of the ones with high prices are good.
+Now, not all of the African hunting outfitters with low prices are bad.
+By the same token, not all places with high prices are good either.

-With that in mind, I will say that places charging significantly below the typical price range for a given hunt are probably taking a shortcut somewhere, or potentially even doing something illegal or unethical.
+With that in mind, I’ll say that places charging significantly below the typical price range for a given hunt are probably taking a shortcut somewhere, or potentially even doing something illegal or unethical.

 Speaking of shortcuts, the first place African hunting outfitters normally try to cut corners is by booking multiple groups at the same time.
 No matter what they say, sharing a hunting area with another group of hunters detracts from your overall experience as well as theirs.
 While this is less of a consideration when you’re hunting on a really big parcel of land, it’s still something to keep in mind.

 Known in Africa as Professional Hunters (PHs), a good guide is often the difference between a good and a bad hunt.
-Virtually every country in Africa has a Professional Hunters’ Association of some sort, and the associations have some self-policing capability to ensure that the members abide by a specific code of conduct and hunting ethics (like PHASA’s stance on shooting captive bred lions).
+Virtually every country in Africa has a Professional Hunters’ Association of some sort, and the associations have some self-policing capability to ensure that the members abide by a specific code of conduct and hunting ethics.
 The vast majority of the reputable PHs in Africa are members of one or more of these associations.